 Monday, May 26, 2025 – 50K

-After you finish Stumptown, we feed and rehydrate you while you hang out with friends and family.
+After you finish Stumptown, we feed and rehydrate you for free while you hang out with friends and family.
+Half marathoners get grilled cheese sandwiches and hot soup and the 50K racers have burgers.
+Your fans can join you in your meal for $8 cash/$10 card.

 Every finisher earns a Stumptown pint glass.
 The top 3 male, female, and non-binary finishers receive prizes from our sponsors.
 We also have awards for 1st-3rd place age group (in 10-year age categories).
 There are plenty of great raffle prizes too.